dddesigninjs/blog-engine/README.md

 This repository is an example of how to build blog engine using Domain-Driven Design patterns

 ## Bounded-Contexts:
-Bounded-contexts are inside `lib` directory, each bounded-context is a self contained library tha has its own dependencies and written  using the architectural pattern that helps to solve the problem domain:
+Bounded-contexts are inside `lib` directory, each bounded-context is a self contained library that has its own dependencies and written  using the architectural pattern that helps to solve the problem domain:
 - `blog`: WIP
 - `identity-access`: TODO
 - `commenting`: TODO